Flagstaff, AZ - Hotels, Tours & Things to Do

 Flagstaff, AZ's four-season climate means there is something enjoyable to do year-round.
 Many first-time visitors are surprised to see such a thriving alpine, mountain culture just a two hour drive north Phoenix.
-Flagstaff is known for many things: a gateway to the Grand Canyon; home to Northern Arizona University; the Dark Sky City (some of the best star-gazing in the country); The Valley's (Metro Phoenix) favorite cool-weather getaway; and locally, Flagstaff locals like to joke that Flagstaff is drinking city with an outdoor problem (there are more micro breweries than most towns of this size and the outdoor adventure culture is strong to say the least.)
+Flagstaff is known for many things: a gateway to the Grand Canyon; home to Northern Arizona University; the Dark Sky City (some of the best star-gazing in the country); The Valley's (Metro Phoenix) favorite cool-weather getaway; and locally, Flagstaff locals like to joke that Flagstaff is a drinking city with an outdoor problem (there are more micro breweries than most towns of this size and the outdoor adventure culture is strong to say the least.)
 Whatever your reason is for visiting Flagstaff, you'll enjoy being in this relaxed yet vibrant mountain college town 7,000 feet above sea level in the middle of Arizona.

 So how do you choose where to stay?
 If you're looking to stay in a luxurious five-star resort, this is not the place for you.
 Most people who visit Flagstaff like to rent a cabin in the woods or a vacation home near town; or if they choose a hotel, motel or bed and breakfast, it's often used as a home base — a place sleep and store belonging before going out and exploring the town or the great outdoors.
 Most Flagstaff hotels are on the budget side of the pricing scale with a just few hotels that offer more luxury amenities.
 But you won't find any five-star, posh resorts out here.
 High-star ratings are reserved for our exquisite night skies.See All Flagstaff Lodging »